India preparing for the biggest human migration on the planet

 Monstrous traffic jams in cities like Delhi, Mumbai and Bengaluru are well-known.
 Construction of new roads, flyovers and under-passes have lagged the increasing vehicular density.

 Union Minister for Road Transport and Highways Mr. Nitin Gadkari has painted the ever-rising sales for passenger car, two-wheeler and commercial vehicles as the biggest professional challenge, as road development is a relatively time-consuming and slow process.
+Visit our sectors page to read more about road transport in India.

 While, “Moving People, Not Cars,” is the mantra to handle the intra-city urban traffic; Mr. Gadkari is working relentlessly to lay new roads and expressways for inter-city passenger and cargo traffic.